makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP11.md

 ### Budget Implementation

-GovAlpha has setup a Maker Governance owned multi-signature wallet that will be used to administer the funds allocated to fulfilling the GovAlpha mandate.
+GovAlpha has set up a Governance-owned multi-signature wallet that will be used to administer the funds allocated to fulfilling the GovAlpha mandate.
 The details of this multi-sig wallet are as follows:

 **Multi-sig Address:**
 [0x01D26f8c5cC009868A4BF66E268c17B057fF7A73](https://gnosis-safe.io/app/#/safes/0x01D26f8c5cC009868A4BF66E268c17B057fF7A73/balances)